First Timers' Guide

 What temperatures are suitable?

 The older technology is using large compressors and air/water guns.
-This air/water technology is costly to install, very costly to operate and noisy.
-However the guns are small and compact, making them easier to move and easier to set up on steep slopes.
-The guns also work well on narrow trails and are less affected by wind or ice.
+This air/water technology is costly to install, very costly to operate and tends to be noisy.
+However the guns are small and compact, making them nimble to move and easier to set up on steep slopes.
+These guns work well on narrow trails and are less affected by wind or ice.

 The newer technology uses electric fan snowmakers.
 The worldwide trend is toward fan systems due to less capital cost, reduced operating costs and less noise.
 However the fans are much more difficult to move around and are affected by wind and ice particularly in exposed areas.
 You’ll see these large fan guns on Bourke Street.

 Mt Buller's Snowmaking System

 This included the water storage reservoir, air compressors, pump station and distribution pipelines for water and compressed air.
-The snowmaking system infrastructure and distribution pipelines were designed and built to accommodate future increases in capacity as coverage areas are increased.
+The snowmaking system infrastructure and distribution pipelines were designed and built to allow for expansion as the terrain supported by snowmaking was forecast to grow.

 Effects of snowmaking